isdanryan/AbleCase/readme.md

    - Implement user authentication and authorization mechanisms.
    - Define user roles and permissions for accessing different features.
    - Secure sensitive data and endpoints to prevent unauthorized access.

+6. **Report Management**
+   - Create view to pull update and created records for client, cases and invoices.
+   - Implement search and filter requests.
+   - Create templates to show each of the required reports.

 6. **Testing and Quality Assurance**
    - Conduct unit tests and integration tests for each feature.